-With in-person and online viewership combined, the Esports industry pulled in almost 79 million viewers in the 2018 World Championship, a number that is increasing with each passing year.
+With in-person and online viewership combined, the Esports industry pulled in almost 235 million regular viewers in 2021, a number that is increasing with each passing year.
 What this ultimately means is that investors, sponsors, and companies are taking notice when it comes to gaming, resulting in increasing amounts of money being poured into Esports.

 Overwatch League Salaries